Inaugural members of the President's Commission on Diversity and Inclusion

 Melissa "Skeeter" Gentile is the head coach of the EMU softball team.
 Prior to joining Eastern, she held coaching positions at Jacksonville State University and Central Michigan University, and owned her own business.
 Ms. Gentile earned a bachelor's degree from the University of Michigan and master's degree from Central Michigan University.

-Christine "Kate" Mehuron is Associate Dean of the College of Arts and Sciences, Professor of Philosophy, and incoming Chair of the President's Women's Commission.
-She has a distinguished career at Eastern that includes serving as Director of the Women's and Gender Studies Program and Head of the History and Philosophy Department.
-She earned a bachelor's degree from Santa Fe University of Art & Design, master's degrees from the University of Denver and University of Memphis, and a Ph.D. from Vanderbilt University.
+Christine "Kate" Mehuron is associate dean of the College of Arts and Sciences, Professor of Philosophy, and incoming Chair of the President's Women's Commission.
+She has a distinguished career at Eastern that includes serving as director of the Women's and Gender Studies Program and head of the History and Philosophy Department.
+She earned a bachelor's degree from Santa Fe University of Art and Design, master's degrees from the University of Denver and University of Memphis, and a Ph.D. from Vanderbilt University.

 Eric Reed is the EMU Opportunity program coordinator and president of the EMU Black Faculty and Staff Association.
 He earned bachelor's and master's degrees from Central Michigan University, and is pursuing a Ph.D. in educational leadership at Eastern.

 Desmine Robinson is an undergraduate student pursuing a degree in psychology.
 He has served as a new student orientation assistant and peer educator at Eastern, and organized a recent unity rally on campus.